-- Pet parents of puppies should teach socialization skills to their young Spot so the dog will feel more at home among other people and pets.
+- Pet parents of puppies must teach socialization skills so the dog will feel more at home among other people and pets.

 - Never put a dog in a situation which will make him or her feel threatened.

-- Go on a constitutional with your canine companion or jog with your dog, as regular exercise will help to maintain both the physical and mental health of your barking buddy.
+- Walk or jog with your dog, as regular exercise will help to maintain both the physical and mental health of your barking buddy.

 - Always walk your dog on a leash while in public.